culanomeara/quizzical/README.md

 * To be able to play again.

 ### **User Interface**
 - The User interface is intentionally clean and clutter-free.
-Insipration was taken from sites such as Google Search
+Inspiration was taken from sites such as Google Search
 - A very light background colour was added to reduce the glare effect of an all-white background
 - There is a simple navigation structure throughout with no navigation bar
-- The user is given signals to which areas can be clicked throuhg the use of the cursor pointer
+- The user is given signals to which areas can be clicked through the use of the cursor pointer
 - Unintentional actions are prevented through the use of features such as 'hidden' and 'disable click'

 ### **User Experience**
 - The Font chosen was IBM Plex Mono which I found at Google Fonts.
 The font was a computational/mathematical style type that reflected the purpose of the site
-- The color palette chosen was soft blue and pink tones.
+- The colour palette chosen was soft blue and pink tones.
 This was to accentuate the simple, unsophisticated style of the site.
 - There are 3 pages:
   - Index page where user gets introduced to what the site is for and what they need to do
   - Quiz page where the user selects a topic and takes part in the quiz
   - End page where user receives a Report Card and can restart the quiz again.
 - The user can reset the quiz at any time by clicking the RESET button.
 - The user gets a Report Card when they have finished:
-  - A summary of the number of correct anwers
+  - A summary of the number of correct answers
   - A grade based on the number of correct answers
   - A colour that matches the Grade:
     - A = Green